typst/typst/tests/typ/compute/calc.typ

 #calc.pow(2, 10000000000000000)

 ---
-// Error: 14-36 exponent may not be NaN, infinite, or subnormal
+// Error: 14-36 exponent may not be infinite, subnormal, or NaN
 #calc.pow(2, calc.pow(2.0, 10000.0))

 ---
-// Error: 15-18 the return value is not a real number
+// Error: 15-18 the result is not a real number
 #calc.pow(-1, 0.5)

 ---